 There MUST be availability targets defined for all vLEI services included in Appendix 5 of the vLEI Issuer Qualification Agreement (SLA).

-The formal SLA will be prepared for a subsequent version of the Framework and prior to the implementation of the vLEI Issuer Qualification Program in 2022 as Appendix 5 to the vLEI Issuer Qualification Agreement.
-In the meantime, a vLEI Services Catalog has been prepared to provide background of the services that will be developed for GLEIF and for the network of Qualified vLEI Issuers.

 The QVI MAY review its fee schedule annually and unilaterally determine new fees.

 The QVI MUST be solely responsible for managing the revenue that is produced and costs that are incurred in the running of its vLEI operations.